Seaboard Air Line Railroad

 Click for full size (66kb/600x376)

 - Five daily passenger trains ran through to Miami and four to the Florida Gulf Coast in the winter of 1952-53.
 The Orange Blossom Special still reigned as the deluxe all-Pullman heavyweight flagship of the fleet, the Silver Meteor and Silver Star were the flashy lightweight streamliners and the Palmland and Sunland were conventional through trains making the local stops enroute to the sunshine state.
+Advertisement, schedules and equipment from the Official Railway Guide, March 1953:

 - Seaboard ordered three unique Sun Lounge cars for the 1956 Silver Meteor, named "Miami Beach", "Hollywood Beach" and "Palm Beach".
 They each had 5 bedrooms and a buffet lounge complete with a colorful beach motif, oversized windows and panes of curved ceiling glass.
 This clever interpretation of a dome car was practical enough to fit through the Washington and New York tunnels.